ShamylZakariya/MrDoodle/android/MrDoodle/NOTES.md

 #Currently

 - AlertDialog theme on Nougat isn't being applied correctly

-- Figure out how to show the about/syncsettings/modeloverview as dialogs not fullscreen activities
+- Remember the pen and color used previously when loading DoodleActivity

 #UX